robertwenner/comics/doc/outputs.md

 Generates a Portable Network Graphics (`.png`) file for from a Scalable Vector Graphics (`.svg`) file by calling Inkscape.

+You need to install png libraries on the operating system level, e.g., `brew install libpng` on MacOS, or `sudo apt-get install libpng` on Ubuntu.

 The configuration looks like this: